 The first time I tried sake from Aramasa Brewery was in 2014 and I was taken immediately.
 I was also oblivious to the fact that bottles from this brewery were so scarce.
 The next time I tried it was in November of 2015 when a friend brought home a coveted bottle direct from Japan.
 Aramasa is famous for isolating the "ginjo" yeast #6 back in 1935 and brews sakes that are so unique, complex, and smooth that they have developed a loyal, cult following.
 Just as soon as they release a sake, it disappears.

-The complexity here three fold.
-It's a kimoto (a traditional method of sake-making where lactic acid forms naturally vs. being added), it's been fermented in Hinoki Cedar casks, and aged for 45 days in Oak barrels.
+The complexity here is three fold.
+It's a kimoto (a traditional method of sake-making where lactic acid forms naturally vs. being added), it's been fermented in hinoki (Japanese cypress) casks, and aged for 45 days in oak barrels.

 - Kimoto Junmai Daiginjo Genshu

 - 14.9% ALC/VOL